How to Sanitize RV Freshwater Tank & Lines (7 Easy Steps)

 Find the fresh water tank drain and the low-point drains for your RV’s plumbing lines, which are typically located underneath your RV.

-These drains are identifiable by red or blue drains extending out of your RV’s bottom.
+These drains are identifiable by red or blue drains extending from your RV’s bottom.
 However, some RVs might have a different identification system, so refer to your owner’s manual if you’re unsure.

 Drain the Water